 We would like to acknowledge that the land on which the office of The Miramichi Reader is situated is in the traditional unceded territory of the Mi’kmaq Peoples.
 This territory is covered by the “Treaties of Peace and Friendship” which Wəlastəkwiyik (Maliseet), Mi’kmaq and Passamaquoddy Peoples first signed with the British Crown in 1726.
 The treaties did not deal with the surrender of lands and resources but in fact, recognized Mi’kmaq and Wəlastəkwiyik (Maliseet) title and established the rules for what was to be an ongoing relationship between nations.

-Disclaimer: While most of the books we review come directly from the author or publisher, we are in no way affiliated with any publishing company or author, nor do we receive any monetary compensation for posting a review.
+Disclaimer: While most of the books we review come directly from the author or publisher, we are in no way affiliated with any publishing company or author.
 You will, however, see some ads on this site, the revenue of which helps to defray site maintenance costs.